2025 Milwaukee area floods: Impact

 The weather event hit the Milwaukee area on the night of August 9, a Saturday when many people were attending a Milwaukee Brewers baseball game or events and concerts at the Wisconsin State Fair.
 Both venues were within the flood plains of the Menomonee River, and the fairgrounds were built atop Honey Creek.

-At the latter, major flooding entered the park.
-Photos from fairgoers showed people wading through water deep enough to submerge cars.
+At the fairgrounds, major flooding entered the park.
+Photos from attendees showed people wading through water deep enough to submerge cars.
 A concert by the classic rock band Lynyrd Skynyrd was canceled.
 All but one of Milwaukee Mitchell International Airport's runways were flooded, as well as various taxiways and one underpass.
-Cars parked within the lower floors of the parking garage of Potawatomi Hotel & Casino suffered heavy damage, and flooding led to an estimated $1 million in losses for a towing business located in Milwaukee's Miller Valley neighborhood.
+Cars parked on the lower floors of a parking garage of Potawatomi Hotel Casino suffered heavy damage, and flooding led to an estimated $1 million in losses for a towing business located in Milwaukee's Miller Valley neighborhood.

-In the wider Milwaukee area, hundreds of cars had to be abandoned in rising flood waters.
+In the wider Milwaukee area, the Milwaukee County Office of Emergency Management later reported that over 2,200 homes were severely damaged or destroyed during the storm.
+Hundreds of cars were also abandoned in the face of rising flood waters.
 The Milwaukee Fire Department responded to over 600 calls for assistance, including 65 water rescues.
-Basements were flooded across the city, and major property damages were reported.
+Basements were flooded across the county, and major property damages were reported.
 Homes in one part of the northwestern reaches of Milwaukee were inundated with 2 to 3 ft of water.
 At least 47,000 people were left without power, and 38,000 people went without it for over ten hours.
 The Milwaukee Metropolitan Sewerage District started a sewer overflow (sending excess sewage into rivers and lakes) at about 9:55 pm on August 10 in the hope of avoiding sewage backups into properties.
 By August 12, about 1,500 people in Milwaukee County had reported damages, and local officials were encouraging more to report their damages to help the county obtain disaster relief funds from the US federal government.